cde-ev/cdedb2/doc/source/Design_Testing.rst

 For backend and other basic testing, we are just calling the functions we want to test directly, while for frontend testing, we are using webtest to emulate a webserver.
-Here, we use German as default locale, so be wary vor test failures when touching translations.
+Here, we use German as default locale, so be wary for test failures when touching translations.

 How to write a good integration test